SwitchLab-VIB/EvolveX/README.md

 - The "antibody_chains" and "antigen_chains" parameters are self-explanatory.
 The antibody can be a single chain (i.e nanobody) or a standard double chain Fv.

 - In the "Required paths" section:
-  - The working_dir is where evolvex will write all the files it generates.
+  - The working_dir is where EvolveX will write all the files it generates.
 If you are running on an HPC, make sure this folder points to a directory with enough space and which can perform fast writes.
   - The foldx_path should contain an executable file named "foldx".
   - The Backbones_dir should contain PDB files corresponding to the initial set of antibody-antigen docks.
   - The PositionsToExplore_file_path should be a TSV-formated file containing the positions to mutate for each PDB file in Backbones_dir (see PositionsToExplore_example.tsv for format).
-"AA_Allowed" can either be a string of pre-selected amino acids in single letter format (e.g KRHDE), or set to "AUTO" to let evolvex test each individual mutation and determine which ones are worth trying during the GA search.
+"AA_Allowed" can either be a string of pre-selected amino acids in single letter format (e.g KRHDE), or set to "AUTO" to let EvolveX test each individual mutation and determine which ones are worth trying during the GA search.
 "MakeAla" can be set to "Y", in which case that position will be mutated to Alanine before the GA search, or to "N", in which case the wildtype amino acid will be kept as the starting amino acid at that position before the GA search.

 - In the "Search algorithm settings" section, the population_size corresponds to the number of models that will be generated and explored PER DOCK.
 So if you have 100 PDBs and set this to 100, 10000 models will be generated and explored over the number of iterations you have selected.
 By default, we run 500 iterations, 50 models per dock and do a recombination step every 50 iterations.